-The Kesuda flower (Butea Monosperma} is said to be between 600 million and 1.2 billion years old.
-The Kesuda doesn’t blossom, it explodes into bursts of flame colored petals which create the image of a massive fire in the field.
+One of our signature motifs is of the Kesuda flower (Butea Monosperma).This beautiful flower is said to be between 600 million and 1.2 billion years old.
+The Kesuda doesn’t blossom - it explodes into bursts of flame-colored petals, that evoke the image of a massive fire when they are scattered on the ground.
 This is why it is often referred to as the “Flame of the Forest.”
-Indians consider the Kesuda to be sacred and affectionately refer to it as, “treasurer of the gods”.
-Their pastel blossoms elicit feelings of tranquility and calm, while the vibrantly hued petals transmit confidence and power.
-Aranyani’s team of embroiders and painters create each one of a kind Kesuda design, in the spirit of this flower’s exquisite, natural beauty.
+Indians consider the Kesuda to be sacred and affectionately refer to it as “treasurer of the gods”.
+These pastel blossoms elicit feelings of tranquility and calm, while the vibrantly hued petals transmit confidence and power.
+Aranyani’s team of embroiders and painters create each one-of-a-kind Kesuda design, in the spirit of this flower’s exquisite, natural beauty.